BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 On the whole, the BigCommerce themes are easy to edit and are reasonably flexible.

-But one problem area is typefaces: the bundled font selection in most of the free themes is very small by comparison to those offered by competitors like Shopify and Squarespace — in some cases limiting you to just 3 or 4 web fonts (in addition to 8 regular ‘web safe’ / desktop ones).
+But I did encounter one big headache when trying them out — this involved typefaces.
+The bundled font selection in most of the free themes is very small by comparison to those offered by competitors like Shopify and Squarespace — in some cases limiting you to just 3 or 4 web fonts (in addition to 8 regular ‘web safe’ / desktop ones).

 Font options in BigCommerce